Access Bio-Rad custom antibody generation services through the Scientist.com marketplace.

 The Bio-Rad team ‘panned’ the library for antibodies with specificity for active-site binding.
-They used variations of a technique called phage display blocking to identify and select phage and isolate the genes for antibodies with active site specificity for the WNV NS2B-NS3 proteinase complex.
+They used variations of a technique called phage display blocking to identify and select phages and isolate the genes for antibodies with active site specificity for the WNV NS2B-NS3 proteinase complex.

-The phage library was blocked with a mutant NS2B-NS3 construct (H51A) in which a histidine residue had been replaced by alanine within the NS2B-NS3 active site, figure 1.
+The phage library was blocked with a mutant NS2B-NS3 construct (H51A) in which a histidine residue had been replaced by alanine within the NS2B-NS3 active site, Figure 1.
 This substitution mutation only altered the active site, keeping all other putative epitopes of the wild-type enzyme intact.
-Hence the mutant could be used to block members of the antibody library that bind to epitopes outside the active site, figure 2.
+Hence the mutant could be used to block members of the antibody library that bind to epitopes outside the active site, Figure 2.

 Fig. 1.
-The structure of WNV NS2B–NS3pro.
+The structure of WNV NS2B-NS3pro.
 The original position of the His51, Asp75 and Ser135 of the catalytic triad (italicized) and the mutant positions are shown.
 The mutations that affect the binding of the proteinase with the antibodies are underlined.
 The surface is colored by electrostatic potential (negative, red; positive, blue).
 The magenta ribbon shows NS2B contributing to the NS3pro active site.
 The positioning of a substrate-mimetic peptide (KRKARI) is shown in yellow.
-The model was presented using PyMol software (DeLano Scientific).
+The model was presented using PyMol Software (DeLano Scientific).